Growing up with the surname of MCCOOL has advantages. It is my go-to ice breaker, I suppose. Yes, McCool really is my last name.

 Moyola River feeds into Lough Neagh, which legend says was created when Finn McCool scooped land and threw it at his rival giant in Scotland.
 The land formed Isle of Man while the crater eventually filled with water and became Northern Ireland’s largest lake.

-Our hotel for the next two nights was the luxurious The Bushmills Inn.
+Our hotel for the next two nights was The Bushmills Inn, one of the top luxury hotels in Northern Ireland.
 We stayed in a family room; with a loft for the kids and a king bed for the adults.

 Bushmills is a historic village conveniently located near Dunluce Castle, Giant’s Causeway, and the magnificent north coast.
 Dunluce Castle is House of Greyjoy in Game of Thrones (and probable Chronicles of Narnia inspiration) and Giant’s Causeway is, well, Finn McCool’s masterpiece.